doctariDev/techblog/_posts/2022-05-19-kotlin-context-receivers.markdown

   }
 }
 ```
-We can see in above example that member extensions differ from ordinary members or extensions in one important regard.
+We can see in above example that member extensions differ from ordinary members or extensions in one important regard:
 Since the syntax does not allow us to provide more than 1 receiver explicitly, we are forced to provide the dispatch
 receiver implicitly.

-Next we will see one more example for member extensions that will demonstrate a real use case for them.
+Next, we will see one more example for member extensions that will demonstrate a real use case for them.
 It is taken from
 the Android world.

 ```kotlin